Tibia2000/rpc-failover/README.md

 # RPC Failover with Gunicorn - README

 This project implements a Flask-based RPC failover system using Gunicorn as a WSGI HTTP server.
 It allows for automatic switching between primary and fallback RPC endpoints based on health checks.
-Further reversed proxy may be implemented.

 ## Features